qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 * Description
 	* The final section of the lair is a grand domed temple set with a plethora of comfortable furnishings.
 Here and there, souvenirs from the silver dragon’s long life are positioned with great care.
+	* Each of the 12 pillars depict the one of the 12 prime deities
+		* Avandra, The Changebringer
+		* Bahamut, The Platinum Dragon
+		* Corellon, The Archeart
+		* Erathis, The Lawbearer
+		* Ioun, The Knowing Mentor
+		* Kord, The Stormlord
+		* Melora, The Wildmother
+		* Moradin, The Allhammer
+		* Pelor, The Dawnfather
+		* Rai, The Everlight
+		* Raven Queen, The Matron of Ravens
+		* Sehanine, The Moonweaver
+	*

 ## R7: Under Temple